 I had someone ask for some help after the pandemic shut down her means to sell her products.
 She built a wonderful website but was not getting any sales.
 She was stumped.
 Others were telling her to go to social media.
 Some said paid ads.

 The problem was her audience was too broad.
-She was trying to reach the same audience that visited her fair booth but these people were never going to find her.
-She never kept an email list so she could not email them to let them know where they can find her now.
+She was trying to reach the same audience that visited her fair booth, but these people would never find her.
+She never kept an email list, so she could not email them to let them know where they could find her now.

-My advice was to pick a specific market and go after that market any way she can.
-She needed to purposefully find where they are and call, email, mail these people.
+My advice was to pick a specific market and go after that market any way she could.
+She needed to purposefully find where they are and call, email, and mail these people.